 What will your customers be looking for online?
 What search terms will they type in?
 Do you want your site to be affiliated with any unusual terms or broad needs – for example, to have your massage business come up when someone types in ‘how can I find a way to relax?’

 A valuable approach here is to talk with friends, family, and customers about what value they see in your company.
 After all, you may see yourself as an ‘authority on the restoration and repair of motorcycle engines’ but your customers may just be looking for a ‘bike shop’.
-This exercise will not only pull out specific keywords that describe your business, but may help guide your branding and customer-support strategies.
+This exercise will not only pull out specific keywords that describe your business but may help guide your branding and customer-support strategies.

-If you specialise in particular brands or products, make sure those keywords are on your list: if you’re a shoe store and your customers are looking for ‘ASICS Gel Kayano sneaker for women size 7’, you’d better do what you can to get yourself a high PageRank – or your competitors will.
+If you specialize in particular brands or products, make sure those keywords are on your list: if you’re a shoe store and your customers are looking for ‘ASICS Gel Kayano sneaker for women size 7’, you’d better do what you can to get yourself a high PageRank – or your competitors will.
 This includes designing your website with page titles that include the full product description of everything you sell.

 STEP 2: Do your research

 Google Insights also offered specific suggestions for related search terms: for example, ‘Olympus waterproof’ was identified as having recently increased in volume by 450%.
-This suggests that company may have been about to release a new waterproof camera, and that there are many interested potential buyers.
+This suggests that the company may have been about to release a new waterproof camera and that there are many interested potential buyers.
 If your company sells that camera and you can raise the profile of your company on that search term using SEO, you may see a short-term spike in visits that will translate into increased interest and sales.

 Work through your list of key search terms to see how those terms are faring, and take note of those that aren’t actually being used very often.
 There’s no point working hard to push your site up the ranking of a search term that nobody’s using.